 - Hear and Treat / Refer: Incidents with no face to face response.
 Calls will be managed by an approved triage system, and in cases where it is required, by registered clinicians working on behalf of the Clinical Hubs, resulting in no resource (vehicle) arriving at the scene.
 Hear and Treat / Refer service is to be available and staffed with appropriately qualified staff 24 hours per day.
 A successfully completed call is one where advice has been given with any appropriate action being agreed with the patient and where no further response is required from the ambulance service.
-Appropriate action may include telephone advice and 'signposting' or referral to any appropriate service such as GP, Out of Hours Service, Urgent Treatment Centre (UTC), Pharmacy, NHS 111, CTA etc. - See and Treat: Calls which resulted in an emergency response arriving at the scene and where following assessment and / or treatment no onward conveyance was required (but with advice and appropriate 'signposting or referral to alternative services). - See and Convey: Calls which result in an emergency response arriving at the scene, followed by ambulance conveyance to a healthcare facility.
-If there have been multiple calls to a single incident, then only 1 (one) incident should be recorded.
+Appropriate action may include telephone advice and 'signposting' or referral to any appropriate service such as GP, Out of Hours Service, Urgent Treatment Centre (UTC), Pharmacy, NHS 111/IUCS, CTA etc. - See and Treat: Calls which resulted in an emergency response arriving at the scene and where following assessment and / or treatment no onward conveyance was required (but with advice and appropriate 'signposting or referral to alternative services). - See and Convey: Calls which result in an emergency response arriving at the scene, followed by ambulance conveyance to a healthcare facility.
 Through the Ambulance Quality Indicators ambulance services are required to distinguish between conveyance to a type 1 or 2 ED and conveyance to an alternative service.